Konductra: Online play

 When playing on the Nintendo Wi-Fi Connection, the Nintendo DS nickname, rank and score of each player are tracked.
 The leaderboards on Konductra.com can be used to compare individual ranks and scores with players from around the world.
 Anyone that quits is awarded an automatic loss, to prevent the behaviour often encountered during Mario Kart DS online play, where competitors would exit the game when they realised they were going to lose so as not to affect their rank.
-Only Worldwide games played on the Nintendo WFC modify the player's ranking - Local/Friend matches do not.
+Only Worldwide games played on the Nintendo WFC modify the player's ranking – Local/Friend matches do not.
 When a Nintendo WFC Worldwide match is played, the player's current rank and highest score from the single player Score mode is posted on the online leaderboards.

+Development

+Konductra was developed by oeFun, inc., an independent video game studio based in Austin, Texas.
+The studio was founded in 2005 by Ian Dunlop.

 Reception

 Konductra received average reviews, scoring 60% on Metacritic and 63% on GameRankings.
 Many critics criticized the bare-bones presentation, but praised the gameplay, some calling it "original" and "solid".